Principal Graduation Events

 Grads: Academic regalia required; assemble in front of Lewisohn Hall (117th Street & Broadway entrance) by 9 a.m.
 Candidate procession begins at 9:30 a.m. and academic procession begins at 10:30 a.m.

 Guests: Tickets required.
 Gates to campus open at 8:30 a.m. to ticket holders.

 For detailed information, see the Commencement page.

 It is during the Commencement ceremony that each graduate's degree is officially conferred.
 All of Columbia’s 17 schools participate in this event.
 The Commencement speaker is traditionally the president of Columbia.
 The ceremony includes awards to honorary degree recipients and outstanding Columbia teachers.
 If it rains, Commencement still takes place outside.

 Grads and Guests: Open to all GS grads and their guests.
 No tickets required.

-Here you may meet your advisors and deans, get your official Columbia alumni card, and arrange to meet your family after the Commencement ceremony.
-Diplomas for May 2014 graduates may not be picked up at this event; they will be mailed to graduates within three weeks of University Commencement.
+Here students may meet with their advisors and deans, get their official Columbia alumni card, and arrange to meet their guests after the Commencement ceremony.
+Diplomas may not be picked up at this event; they will be mailed to graduates within three weeks of University Commencement.
 Graduates are advised to confirm their Diploma Address in SSOL prior to Commencement.